mctinker/Map-Tasker/README.md

 - Use exported XML or fetch the XML directly from your Android device for the configuration mapping.
 - Save and restore commonly used runtime settings.
 - Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT or the local-based Llama (via Ollama) supported models.*
-- Display results directly within the GUI: Map View, Tree View, and Diagram View.*
+- Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View.*
 - Automatic update detection and optional installation.*

 &nbsp;&nbsp;&nbsp;&nbsp;* Available via the GUI only.